binchoi/habit-racer/README.md

 ## Next steps
 * change and check zdd!
+  * does multiple repeated commits result in overlapping deployment and problems in zdd?
 * Write more tests for IndexController and APIs such that the test results can make me confident that things are working
   * figure out how to resolve the issue with mockmvc's incompatibility with OAuth2User
     * cast error (may have to implement userdetails, may have to look into mock.mvc.perform.with (oauthlogin)